matoanbach/Starter-Kit/Project2/README.md

 ## Challenge

 In this project, we will integrate a TFT LCD display with ESP32 using specialized libraries to manage graphics and display some strings to the screen.
-You should attempt to write code using pseudocode and library explanation I provided.
+You should attempt to write code using pseudocode and library methods I provided.

 ## Hardware Assembly